1. Get started

 Manage group sets and groups for Grade 12 IB in United States International example

-Let's see some examples.
-In Example 3 5-A class is divided into French and German groups, and related cards are clipped so they will always be scheduled on the same position.
-In Egypt example 11A class is divided into Art, Cooking and Music groups.
-Open United States International example and choose 'Owl > Manage > Classes', select 'Grade 12 IB' and click Groups button to inspect groups.
+Let's explore some examples.
+In Example 3, the 5-A class is divided into French and German groups, and related cards are clipped so they will always be scheduled in the same position.
+In the Egypt example the 11A class is divided into Art, Cooking and Music groups.
+Open the United States International example and choose Manage > Classes, select "Grade 12 IB" and click Groups to inspect groups.

-Bare in mind, dragging cards related to different set of groups on the same day and period causes a conflict (red notification).
+Keep in mind that dragging cards related to different set of groups on the same day and period causes a conflict (red notification).
 For instance, if there are 2 group sets, Boys and Girls and another group set English, French and Spanish, then mixing Boys with English group will cause a conflict.
-In order to avoid it, use groups from the same set of groups (the same row), e.g. Boys and Girls, or English and French group.
-Another way is to pin cards to ignore conflict.
+To avoid this, use groups from the same set of groups (the same row), e.g. Boys and Girls, or English and French group.
+Another way is to pin cards to ignore conflicts.

-Let's say that two or more classes have the same or similar group sets.
-Instead of adding group sets for each class you can simply add them once and then copy to other classes:
+Suppose two or more classes have the same or similar group sets.
+Instead of adding group sets for each class, you can simply add them once and then copy to other classes:

-• Choose Manage > Classes, select class and click Groups
+1. Choose Manage > Classes, select the class and click Groups

-• Select classes you want to copy group set(s) to
+3. Select the classes you want to copy group set(s) to

 Students